 On the other hand, the US doesn’t currently have any mandatory data retention laws, which can create a convenient loophole for VPNs to avoid giving user data to the authorities.
 VPN services can use this opportunity, but many of them choose not to.
 PIA has never disclosed any information to the government, as far as we’re aware, so it should provide a decent level of privacy and security to users who strictly follow the letter of the law.

-PIA implements a strict no-logging policy, which can mitigate the effect of its surroundings up to a point.
+PIA doesn’t keep any activity logs, which can mitigate the effect of its surroundings up to a point.
 So, even if the company receives a warrant and gag order, it wouldn’t have any relevant data to hand over.

 The bottom line is that PIA is an excellent VPN service that is plagued by its location.
 You will probably be just fine with this VPN as long as you don’t break any laws, but why take the risk, right?